BackupTheBerlios/hjb-svn/trunk/www/index.rst

 HJB

-* is deployed as a servlet (HJBServlet), that can run on any Servlet 2.4 compliant Servlet container.
+* is deployed as a servlet (HJBServlet), that can run on any compliant Servlet specification 2.4 container.

 * is JMS vendor agnostic.